lisp-mirror/lqml/examples/meshtastic/readme.md

 Info
 ----

-Please note: this is **WIP!**.
-It's only a 'proof-of-concept' version.
+Please note: this is **WIP!** It's only a 'proof-of-concept' version.

 Eventually it will (hopefully) catch up with the official app versions.